 An unexpected stay in hospital is often uncomfortable.
-It may be that a routine procedure requires an unplanned stay, or accompanying a child, parent, family member or friend means that you have to stay overnight rather than leave their bedside.
+It may be that a routine procedure requires an unplanned stay, or medical staff advise you to stay overnight for observation once the procedure is over.
 We thought we would try to make those stays rather more comfortable by putting together and donating overnight bags with all the essentials for a pleasant wash, shower and the chance to brush teeth and apply deodorant!
-Twenty two packs like the one pictured here have been put together by Salisbury members and donated to the Durrington Ward of Salisbury District Hospital.
+More than 60 packs like the one pictured here have been put together by Salisbury members and donated to the Durrington Ward of Salisbury District Hospital.

 We are also pleased to support local charity EdUKaid

 with their development of an exciting new venture supporting the women of Mikindani in Tanzania to set up a sewing enterprise.
 This new project will provide local women with the space, tools, training and support they need to produce clothes for their families and generate a small income.
 We are also involved with their development of the Heshima Project which focuses on enabling the women to make sanitary products for young girls in school locally.
 Development workshops will help to support them with understanding of their bodies, menstruation and the reproductive process.
 Funds donated from our first annual quiz night in November 2018 have already enabled the purchase of two sewing machines in Mikindani.

 Here is a full list of projects planned and underway in the coming year.